pdincubus/MODX-Revolution-Boilerplate/Post-Installation-Checklist.md

 7. If you don't want ".html" added to the end of friendly URLs, go to System/Content Types and blank out the .html extension, then press save

 8. If you're not using sessions on the front end of your site (ie - logins, cart, etc) you can set "session_enabled" to 0 on the "web" context settings panel [More details](http://develop.modx.com/blog/2012/04/05/new-for-2.2.1-session-less-contexts/?utm_source=modx_forum&utm_medium=modx&utm_campaign=dev_blog&utm_content=sessionless_contexts)

-9. Update your FormIt chunk to have the correct email address/Thank You page ID

-10. Update your "articles.aside" duplicated chunk and replace {ID_OF_SEARCH_RESULTS_LANDING_PAGE} with the ID of the Search Results page you created earlier

-11. Update your "site.head" duplicated chunk - swap out the placeholder texts with the correct details, or remove the lines if you do not require them

 12. These bits might come in handy to add to your MODX .htaccess file in the root of the site (all shamelessly stolen from the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate):